atredennick/ggplot2_usu/README.md

-# ESA 2016 workshop on Data Visualization using R.
+# USU 2017 workshop on ggplot2.

-Welcome to the GitHub repository for the data visualization using R and ggplot workshop at ESA 2016.
+Welcome to the GitHub repository data visualization using R and ggplot2.

-### NOTE: This will be a work in progress until early August 2016.

 **Location and time:**
-Sunday, August 7, 2016
+Thursday, February 16, 2017
-12:00 PM - 5:00 PM
+6:00 PM - 8:00 PM
-304, Ft Lauderdale Convention Center

-## Organizers
+NR *room number*

+## Stuff made and collated by...
 [Naupaka Zimmerman](http://naupaka.net) and [Andrew Tredennick](http://atredennick.github.io/).

 ---